 Long story short: Shoulder pain tests are unreliable and don’t give any useful information - certainly not about whether you have a labral tear or not.

-Let’s take a look at two other studies for shoulder labrum tear tests.
-More specifically, SLAP tests.
+Let’s take a look at two more studies about SLAP tests:

 And this isn’t the first time this happened.
 Another 2009 systematic review wanted to examine the clinical usefulness of SLAP tests.
 The goal was to determine if there’s enough evidence to keep using tests to diagnose a SLAP tear.